-The entrance facility is the point where all the outdoor cables from the different service providers connect to the buildings backbone cabling system.
+The entrance facility is the point where all the outdoor cables from the different service providers connect to the backbone of the building cabling system.
 The backbone cable then connects these to the equipment room and each of the telecommunication rooms.

-The equipment room is the main frame and central distribution centre for the entire building and contains all the different types of equipment to be used such as the power supplies and protection, file servers, data processing equipment, phone systems and LAN equipment.
+The equipment room is the mainframe and central distribution center for the entire building and contains all the different types of equipment to be used such as the power supplies and protection, file servers, data processing equipment, phone systems, and LAN equipment.

 The backbone cabling connects the equipment room to the telecommunications room on each of the floors of the building and this is usually structured by using a star topology.

 The telecommunications rooms contain telecommunication equipment, cable terminations, and cross-connects and this is where the horizontal cable comes into play.
 It has the role of horizontally connecting all the different outlets or workstations on that floor to the mainframe.